Table of Contents

 The first group of men was administered goserelin acetate which stops gonadal steroids.
 After 4 weeks, they received placebo drugs or different doses of testosterone gels.

-The second group of men received a treatment similar to those in the first group, but they also received anastrozole to block the aromatization of testosterone to estrogen.
+The second group of men received a treatment similar to those in the first group, but they also received an inhibitor of the aromatization of testosterone to estrogen.

 The study concluded that those who received aromatase inhibitors and had low estradiol levels experienced vasomotor symptoms such as night sweats and hot flashes.